octo-technology/OpenTezos/docs/michelson/instructions.md

 LEFT / v : S  =>  (Left v) : S
 ```

-Illustration of `LEFT` usage can be seen in the examples section.
+Usage of the `LEFT` instruction is illustrated in the example section.

 #### RIGHT